Database API

 12

-13// With filters and options
+13// With pagination and ordering options

-14const filteredResponse = await client.databases.select(
+14const paginatedResponse = await client.databases.select(

 15 "your-database-asset-id",